deeppavlov/DeepPavlov/docs/components/go_bot.rst

 modules that depend on a dataset and must be provided by software developer.

-Here is a simple example of interaction with a trained dialogue bot (can be downloaded with ``deeppavlov/download.py``):
+Here is a simple example of interaction with a trained dialogue bot (available for download):

 .. code:: bash